A School for the Lord's Service

 • Spiritual Direction

 We can help you find a spiritual director.
-We also provide training and supervision for spiritual directors
+We also provide training and supervision for spiritual directors.

 • Retreats and Quiet Days

-• Religious Life Insitute
+• Herbert Kelly Insitute

 The Herbert Kelly Institute exists both to preserve the legacy and inform the future of Anglican religious life.